Skip to main content

 refund on payment report

-Let's look at an example better to understand the how the refund affects these amounts.
+Let's look at an example to understand how the refund affects these amounts.

 Other important information

-📌 If the initial payment was made at the terminal after you issued the refund in Digitail, the client needs to tap the card on the terminal, and the money will be refunded automatically.
+📌 If the initial payment was made via an integrated terminal the money will be refunded automatically.

 📌 For all the other payment types, you still need to transfer/refund the money to the client manually.